tdyas/pyenv-python-build-standalone/README.md

 Or install a specific PBS release by running: `pyenv install-pbs 3.13.1 20241206`

 The name of the particular PBS version will be `pbs-PYTHON_VERSION+PBS_RELEASE_TAG`.
 You can then use that name with `pyenv global` to make it visible on the system.

+### Listng releases

+Run `pyenv install-pbs --list` to see a list of all known PBS Python releases.
+The output will be in the form of `pbs-PYTHON_VERSION+PBS_RELEASE_TAG` for each release.